srozemuller/rozemuller_blog/content/blog/2024-05-05-graph-api-automation-at-scale/index.md

 until (($request.StatusCode -ne 429) -and ($i -lt 3))
 ```
 Make a note for the `-SkipHttpErrorCheck` flag.
 You will need this, otherwise you just get the error message returned instead of the 429 code.
-I look for the code 429 especialy because this is a HTTP request standard, where the response message is free to fill in by the API developer.
+I look for the code 429 especialy because this is a HTTP response standard, where the response message is free to fill in by the API developer.

 For more information about throttling check the [Microsoft Learn about Graph API throttling](https://learn.microsoft.com/en-us/graph/throttling).